Producing slow light in warm alkali vapor using electromagnetically induced transparency: Results and discussion

 In Fig.~\ref{fig:slowvgI} we plot the experimentally observed slow light group velocity for several pump intensities at three different vapor temperatures.

-The observed temperature-dependence of $v_g$ is in accordance with what we expect from Eqn.~\ref{eq:v_g1}: $N$ increases with $T$, causing $v_g$ to decrease.
+The observed temperature-dependence of $v_g$ is in accordance with what we expect from Eq. (\ref{eq:v_g1}): $N$ increases with $T$ (see Sec.
+S2 D in supplementary materials), causing $v_g$ to decrease.

 At a fixed temperature we surmise from Fig.~\ref{fig:slowvgI} that two competing slow light effects occur when we vary the pump intensity.
-The linear increase of $v_g$ with increasing pump intensity $I$ is expected from Eqn.~\ref{eq:v_g1}.
-Recall that this originates from the power-broadening of the EIT transparency window as described by Eqn.~\ref{eq:eitlinewidth2}, thereby reducing the ``tightness of the pinch" of the ``wrinkle" in the real refractive index $n_r$ at $\Delta_p = 0$ in Figs.~\ref{fig:EIT} (d,f). {However, it is obvious that one cannot keep reducing the pump intensity to achieve lower and lower group velocities as there is no slow light in the absence of a pump.
+The linear increase of $v_g$ with increasing pump intensity $I$ is expected from Eq. (\ref{eq:v_g1}).
+Recall that this originates from the power-broadening of the EIT transparency window as described by Eq. (\ref{eq:eitlinewidth2}), thereby reducing the ``tightness of the pinch" of the ``wrinkle" in the real refractive index $n_r$ at $\Delta_p = 0$ in Figs.~\ref{fig:EIT} (d,f). {However, it is obvious that one cannot keep reducing the pump intensity to achieve lower and lower group velocities as there is no slow light in the absence of a pump.

-At really low pump intensities the weak probe assumption starts to break down, and the population of atoms being pumped to the dark state declines to the point that the group velocity starts to creep back up.
+At really low pump intensities, the weak probe assumption starts to break down and, as mentioned in Sec.~\ref{sec:3lvlexpt}\ref{subsec:condition} already, the population of atoms being pumped to the dark state may decline to the point that the probe pulse appears to start speeding up again.

-Group velocities of several thousand m/s suffice for most cutting-edge experiments on quantum memory and image storage in warm vapor~\cite{irina,ma}.
-At higher temperatures, the density increases, but so do spin depolarization mechanisms such as Rb-Rb spin exchange collisions and radiation trapping, as indicated in Sec.~\ref{sec:3lvlexpt}\ref{subsec:broaden}.
+Group velocities of several thousand m/s suffice for most cutting-edge experiments on quantum memory and image storage in warm vapor.~\cite{irina,ma} At higher temperatures, the density increases, but so do spin depolarization mechanisms such as Rb-Rb spin exchange collisions and radiation trapping, as indicated in Sec.~\ref{sec:3lvlexpt}\ref{subsec:broaden}.
 In vapor cells that use paraffin-based anti-spin relaxation coatings instead of buffer gas, temperatures exceeding 80$^o$C may cause coating breakdown.
-Coatings such as OTS (octadecyltrichlorosilane) permit higher temperatures~\cite{ran,ots}.
+Coatings such as OTS (octadecyltrichlorosilane) permit higher temperatures.~\cite{ran,ots}